-Since the powers came in to force, therefore, 179 hearings have had fewer than 3 panel members in place, and 118 did not have both male and female members.
-As noted above, there will be instances where both provisions were used at the same children's hearing.
 It is not possible to provide the exact total number of individual hearings making use of the relaxation powers since they came in to force, as the recording of this was not introduced until the second reporting period.
-The maximum total, however, would be 256 hearings (6 from the first reporting period, 32 from the second, 27 from the third, 81 from the fourth, 31 from the fifth and 79 from the sixth).
+The maximum total, however, would be 298 hearings.